 We have let the lines of ‘Mum & Dad’ blur a little, and that is a good thing, for us anyway.
 Drawing a little attention to the line itself, is there and should there be one?
 I like to think of ‘Mum and Dad’ as a salutation.
 Something that comes before our name, like Mr. & Mrs. It’s hard not to view them as a job description, but as a Gen X & Millennial couple, raising a Gen Z, it is incumbent on us to keep blurring those lines.
 Some may argue that Mr. & Mrs. bring with it their own job descriptions and to them I’d say, touché, now set sail back to the mid-nineteen hundred.

 By calling me Mr. Mum, two very grave assumptions were made.
 For one, it’s the mothers job to take the lead in child rearing.
 I use the term rearing to highlight the archaic nature of the assumption.
 If that isn't the case, then the second… it’s likely that I’m a stay-at-home dad.
-I haven't told you much about what I do, simply because I may or may not be a stay-at-home dad.
+I haven't told you much about what I do, simply because I may or may not be a stay-at-home dad, and it damn well doesn't matter.
 This prose isn't about feminism nor the advocacy for a mans need to take charge at home but does question the need for balance.
 How are we to raise our boys to be gentlemen and girls to be equals, if our homes are not reflective of this?

 Michael and Teri, in 1983 had to switch roles.
 In 1983, those roles existed.
 Michael lost his job and Teri found one.
 Circumstance required them to swap and figure out the intricacies of gender burdens while maintaining their relationship.
 Fast forward to 2017, Michael and Teri shouldn't have to do any of that.
 Almost 35 years later, they can focus on being better examples and raising better quality citizens without having to be forced into a box.